philz0918/SRL-gated-fusion-SEPF/README.md

-# SRL-Aware SEPF Analysis with Gated Fusion
+# SRL-Aware SEPF Detection with Gated Fusion

 This repository contains code for **SRL-aware Sentiment, Emotion, Politeness, and Formality (SEPF) analysis**, where **Semantic Role Labeling (SRL) features are integrated into the model via a gated fusion mechanism**.